Subglacial lake: Reservoirs of organic carbon

-Subglacial sedimentary basins under the Antarctic Ice Sheet have accumulated an estimated ~21,000 petagrams of organic carbon, most of which comes from ancient marine sediments.
+Subglacial sedimentary basins under the Antarctic Ice Sheet have accumulated an estimated 21,000 petagrams (trillion kilograms) of organic carbon, most of which comes from ancient marine sediments.
 This is more than 10 times the amount of organic carbon contained in Arctic permafrost and may rival the amount of reactive carbon in modern ocean sediments, potentially making subglacial sediments an important but understudied component of the global carbon cycle.
 In the event of ice sheet collapse, subglacial organic carbon could be more readily respired and thus released to the atmosphere and create a positive feedback on climate change.

 The microbial inhabitants of subglacial lakes likely play an important role in determining the form and fate of sediment organic carbon.
 In the anoxic sediments of subglacial lake ecosystems, organic carbon can be used by archaea for methanogenesis, potentially creating large pools of methane clathrate in the sediments that could be released during ice sheet collapse or when lake waters drain to ice sheet margins.
 Methane has been detected in subglacial Lake Whillans, and experiments have shown that methanogenic archaea can be active in sediments beneath both Antarctic and Arctic glaciers.

 Most of the methane that escapes storage in subglacial lake sediments appears to be consumed by methanotrophic bacteria in oxygenated upper waters.
 In subglacial Lake Whillans, scientists found that bacterial oxidation consumed 99% of the available methane.
 There is also evidence for active methane production and consumption beneath the Greenland Ice Sheet.

 Antarctic subglacial waters are also thought to contain substantial amounts of organic carbon in the form of dissolved organic carbon and bacterial biomass.
-At an estimated 1.03 x 10^{−2} petagrams, the amount of organic carbon in subglacial lake waters is far smaller than that contained in Antarctic subglacial sediments, but is only one order of magnitude smaller than the amount of organic carbon in all surface freshwaters (5.10 x 10^{−1} petagrams).
+At an estimated 0.0103 petagrams, the amount of organic carbon in subglacial lake waters is far smaller than that contained in Antarctic subglacial sediments, but is only one order of magnitude smaller than the amount of organic carbon in all surface freshwaters (0.510 petagrams).
 This relatively smaller, but potentially more reactive, reservoir of subglacial organic carbon may represent another gap in scientists' understanding of the global carbon cycle.